SolarLune/tetra3d/readme.md

 	// g.Camera = tetra3d.NewCamera(ScreenWidth, ScreenHeight)

 	// However, we can also just grab an existing camera from the scene if it
 	// were exported from the GLTF file.
-The loading options struct would
+The loading options struct speciies the camera's
-	// specify the camera's backing texture size (defaulting to 1920x1080 if either
+	// backing texture size (defaulting to 1920x1080 if either
 	// no loading options are passed, or the default loading options struct is used
 	// unaltered).

 	g.Camera = g.GameScene.Root.Get("Camera").(*tetra3d.Camera)

-	// A Camera implements the tetra3d.INode interface, which means it can be placed
+	// Camera implements the tetra3d.INode interface, which means it can be placed
 	// in 3D space and can be parented to another Node somewhere in the scene tree.
 	// Models, Lights, and Nodes (which are essentially "empties" one can
 	// use for positioning and parenting) can, as well.

-	// We can place Models, Cameras, and other Nodes with node.SetWorldPositionVecVec() or
+	// We can place Models, Cameras, and other Nodes with node.SetWorldPositionVec() or
-	// node.SetLocalPositionVecVec().
+	// node.SetLocalPositionVec().
 Both functions take a 3D vector.Vector from kvartborg's
+	// vector package, and there's an additional variant that just takes the components directly,
-	// vector package.
+	// for convenience.

 	// The *World variants position Nodes in absolute space; the Local variants
-	// position Nodes relative to their parents' positioning and transforms.
+	// position Nodes relative to their parents' positioning and transforms (and is
+	// more performant.)
 	// You can also move Nodes using Node.Move(x, y, z) / Node.MoveVec(vector).

 	// Each Scene has a tree that starts with the Root Node.
 To add Nodes to the Scene,
 	// parent them to the Scene's base, like so:

 	// g.GameScene.Root.AddChildren(object)

+	// To remove them, either use Node.RemoveChildren() or Node.Unparent().

 	// For Cameras, we don't actually need to have them in the scene to view it, since
 	// the presence of the Camera in the Scene node tree doesn't impact what it would see.